flipsewtf/TimeAgo/README.md

 Make sure the class matches the initialization's `querySelectorAll`.

 ### Result
-Now you're html document should look somewhat like this:
+Now your html document should look somewhat like this:

 ```html
 <html>